PLP-GTR/plp-GTR/README.md

 Currently, on & off:

 - 👯 I’m looking to collaborate on any open source projects
-- 🤔 I’m looking for help with my fuel tracker laravel application
+- 🤔 I’m looking for no help with anything right now
 - 🌱 I’m currently learning ... how to fix my Unraid server for the 20th time because the OS is ... special ... and destroying itself with basically every update
-- 🔭 I’m currently working on my infrastructure with [docker compose](https://docs.docker.com/compose/) & [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) ✅
+- 🔭 I’m currently working on an application to revolutionize advertisement

 Links: